mjdrushton/atsim-potentials/docs/user_guide/pythonapi_quickstart.rst

 Quick-Start: LAMMPS
 -------------------

 Once the potential model has been defined as a series of :class:`~atsim.potentials.Potential` creating tabulations for different codes in different formats is fairly simple.
 The script described in this example is given in :download:`basak_tabulate_lammps.py`.
-This contains the same potential definition as the :ref:`previous example <quick_start>`, however the ``main()`` function has been modified to create a table suitable for `LAMMPS`_ :
+This contains the same potential definition as the :ref:`previous example <python_api_quick_start>`, however the ``main()`` function has been modified to create a table suitable for `LAMMPS`_ :

 .. literalinclude:: basak_tabulate_lammps.py
 	:pyobject: main